mattermost/docs/source/about/faq-integrations.rst

 What does Slack-compatible mean?
 --------------------------------

-Slack compatible means that Mattermost accepts integrations that have a payload in the same format as Slack.
-If you have a Slack integration, you should be able to set it up in Mattermost without changing the format.
+Slack compatible means that Mattermost accepts integrations that have a payload in the same format as Slack's legacy "Message Attachment" payload.
+If you have a Slack integration, you should be able to set it up in Mattermost without changing the format of the message being sent over.

 What if I have a webhook from somewhere other than Slack?
 ---------------------------------------------------------